psagar-dev/flask-cicd/README.md

 This guide covers:

-1. Provisioning an EC2 instance for a GitHub Actions runner
+1. Provisioning an EC2 instance for a deployment
-2. Installing the runner & dependencies
+2. Installing dependencies
-3. Connecting it to GitHub
-4. Deploying to a staging environment

-### 1️⃣ Launch EC2 for GitHub Actions Runner
+### 1️⃣ Launch EC2 for deployment
 ![Ec2](./images/ec2.png)

 ### 🔧 Install Docker Engine